Using a Simplified Planner (or any planner really) can be pretty intimidating.

 - You DON’T have to keep it pretty and perfect.
 It’s okay to mess it up and write all over it!!

-Okay, now that we’ve got that out of the way… Let’s get to the actual setting up your Simplified Planner for success part!!You must make using your #planner a habit for every day.
+Okay, now that we’ve got that out of the way… Let’s actually set up your Simplified Planner for success!!You must make using your #planner a habit for every day.
 If it’s not part of your daily routine, you’ll never use it.
 Click To Tweet

 FIRST THINGS FIRST, GIVE YOUR PLANNER A PURPOSE